nathanhubens/fasterai/README.md

 > A library to make neural networks lighter and smaller

+`fasterai` is a library created to make neural network smaller and faster.
+It essentially relies on common compression techniques for networks such as pruning, knowledge distillation, ...

 ## How to use

-You can use fasterai to remove useless parameters in your PyTorch neural network
+You can use `fasterai` to remove useless parameters in your PyTorch neural network

 ```python
 pruner = Sparsifier(model, granularity, method, criteria)